 The road will need to be improved to handle the commercial vehicles needed to build and service the site.

 90 feet would be the minimum for just emergency communications.

 When will the communication tower be up and running?
 How long will it take to do this?

-Our goal is to have the tower up and running by the fall of 2019.
+Our goal is to have the tower up and running by the end of 2022.

 What will be the cost of the tower?

-The tower will likely cost somewhere between $250,000 to $440,000 depending on the final height and design of the tower.
+The tower will likely cost somewhere between $250,000 to $440,000 depending on the final height and design of the towers.

 What happens if there are donations left over after the tower is in place?

 Any excess money will be donated to area fire and rescue departments.